Coronavirus Update:What patients and families need to know

 - If your patient is pregnant or breastfeeding, they should consult with their OB before obtaining a vaccination.

-Yes, we will be offering COVID-19 vaccine to inpatients who meet the age and condition requirements and if the vaccine is medically appropriate.
-Admitted patients who are 18 years of age will be offered the Johnson & Johnson vaccine.
-If a patient declines a Johnson & Johnson vaccine and requests a Pfizer vaccine, they can be added to our Children’s National vaccine waitlist.
-Johnson & Johnson vaccine is approved for patients 18 years of age and older.
-Patients age 16 and 17 will be added to our waitlist to receive a Pfizer vaccine.
+Yes, we will be offering COVID-19 vaccine to inpatients who meet the age requirements if the vaccine is medically appropriate.
+Admitted patients who are 16 years of age will be offered the Pfizer vaccine.
 There is no approved vaccine for children under the age 16.

 Some logistics of administering the vaccine require us to know who is coming and when.
 The vaccine is only good for a certain amount of time once it is thawed or diluted and patients must be monitored for 15 minutes following vaccination for adverse reactions.